panurge-ws/ng-imago/README.md

 ```

 ### **Using with other tags or with ng-imago tag**
-You can use the directive ng-imago also in elements that aren't "img" elements, as "div", "span", etc...
+You can use the directive ng-imago also in elements that aren't "img" tag, as "div", "span", etc...
 In few words, all the elements that accept a background-image style.
 The module will load an Image object and then it will pass the url to the background-image CSS style.
 You can also use the ng-imago directive as a tag.
 ```html
 <div            style="width:500px;height:200px;overflow:hidden;"
      ng-imago